Look Back in Anger: Act 3

 Act 3 opens as a deliberate replay of Act 1, but this time with Helena at the ironing-board wearing Jimmy's Act 1 red shirt.
 Months have passed.
 Jimmy is notably more pleasant to Helena than he was to Alison in Act 1.
 She actually laughs at his jokes, and the three of them (Jimmy, Cliff, and Helena) get into a music hall comedy routine that obviously is not improvised.
 Cliff announces that he's decided to strike out on his own.
 As Jimmy leaves the room to get ready for a final night out for the three of them, he opens the door to find Alison, looking like death.
 He snaps over his shoulder "Friend of yours to see you" and abruptly leaves.

 Alison explains to Helena that she lost the baby (one of Jimmy's cruellest speeches in Act 1 expressed the wish that Alison would conceive a child and lose it).
-The two women reconcile, but Helena realises that what she's done is immoral and she in turn decides to leave.
+The two women are reconciled, but Helena realises that what she's done is immoral and she in turn decides to leave.
 She summons Jimmy to hear her decision and he lets her go with a sarcastic farewell.

 The play ends with a sentimental reconciliation between Jimmy and Alison.
 They revive an old game they used to play, pretending to be bears and squirrels, and seem to be in a state of truce.

-Background
+Background of the play

 Written in 17 days in a deck chair on Morecambe Pier, Look Back in Anger was a strongly autobiographical piece based on Osborne's unhappy marriage to actress Pamela Lane and their life in cramped accommodation in Derby.
 While Osborne aspired towards a career in theatre, Lane was more practical and materialistic.
 It also draws from Osborne's earlier life; for example, the wrenching speech of witnessing a loved one's death was a replay of the death of his father, Thomas.

 What it is best remembered for, though, are Jimmy's tirades.
 Some of these are directed against generalised British middle-class smugness in the post-atomic world.
 Many are directed against the female characters, a very distinct echo of Osborne's uneasiness with women, including his mother, Nellie Beatrice, whom he describes in his autobiography A Better Class of Person as "hypocritical, self-absorbed, calculating and indifferent".
 Madeline, the lost love Jimmy pines for, is based on Stella Linden, the older rep-company actress who first encouraged Osborne to write.
 After the first production in London, Osborne began a relationship with Mary Ure, who played Alison; he divorced his first wife (of five years) Pamela Lane to marry Ure in 1957.